ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Worked on BPH.

 ### November 24, 2019
-Prepared for final presentations.
+Prepared for finals.

 ### November 25, 2019
+Worked on GSD.

+### November 26, 2019
-Worked on BPH and GSD presentations.
+Prepared for BPH presentation and GSD paper review.
+Revised personal statement.